Interactron: Embodied Adaptive Object Detection: Training Details

 \subsection{Interactron Training}

-The \inter model is trained for 1,000 epochs with the AdamW optimizer, using an initial learning rate of $3\mathrm{e}{-4}$ and a linearly annealing schedule.
+The \inter model is trained for 2,000 epochs with the Adam optimizer, using an initial learning rate of $1\mathrm{e}{-4}$ and a linearly annealing schedule.
 Both the supervisor model producing the learned loss and policy and the detector itself are trained using these parameters.
-The training takes approximately 23 hours using a single Nvidia RTX 3090.
+To stabilize the training we record the weights after each of the last 500 epochs and average them to produce the final model.
+The training takes approximately 120 hours using a single Nvidia RTX 3090.

 During training we do not follow the policy of the model, but rather explore every possible trajectory the agent could take, from a given starting location.
 We then record the $IFGA$ value for each possible trajectory and update it whenever we revisit the same trajectory.
 We optimize our policy to always pursue the trajectory with the lowest recorded $IFGA$.